shapelets/shapelets-compute/doc/user/whatissc.rst

 What is Shapelets-Compute?
 ##########################

-Within Shapelets_ software stack, **Shapelets-Compute** is a recollection of algorithms and computational facilities to work efficiently with time series represented as dense arrays.
+Within Shapelets_ software stack, **Shapelets-Compute** is a collection of algorithms and computational facilities to work efficiently with time series represented as dense arrays.

 The server side version of Shapelets, which deals with complexities like storage, indexing, ingestion, etc...,